Marshall University - Minority Health Institute: 2022-2023 Mini-Grant Cycle

-Applicants whose focus is on reducing the burden of health disparities among racial and ethnic minorities in West Virginia through health promotion and addressing social determinants of health are eligible to apply.
+Applicants whose focus is on reducing the burden of health disparities among racial and ethnic populations and/or lesbian, gay, bisexual, transgender, or questioning (LGBTQ+) populations in West Virginia through health promotion are eligible to apply.

 Applicant organization must be a 501(c)3 organization or have a fiscal agent that is a 501(c)3 organization.

-Applicant organization must be an organization that works with racial or ethnic minority populations in West Virginia.
+Applicant organization must be an organization that works with racial or ethnic populations and/or LGBTQ+ populations in West Virginia.

 Applicant organization must be based in West Virginia.

-Only Projects focusing on addressing issues related to the burden of health disparities or the social determinants of health among racial and ethnic minority populations of West Virginia will be funded.
+Only projects focusing on addressing issues related to the burden of health disparities among racial and ethnic populations or LGBTQ+ populations of West Virginia will be funded.

 More about the Marshall University - Minority Health Institute